coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri_read.md

 ## Introduction

-This chapter explains the read training sequence done on Sandy Bride and Ivy Bridge memory initialization.
+This chapter explains the read training sequence done on Sandy Bridge and Ivy Bridge memory initialization.

 Read training is done to compensate the skew between DQS and SCK and to find